 Unlike other food allergies, this one won't make your child wheeze, break out in hives, or get a rash.
 Instead, they may vomit or get diarrhea.
 So you might think your child has a virus or a bug from spoiled food.

 FPIES typically starts when your child has formula or solid food.
 Breast milk doesn't usually trigger it, but it is possible.

 Many kids outgrow the allergy by age 3 or 4.

-You may notice that a couple of hours after your baby eats, she vomits over and over and then gets diarrhea.
+You may notice that a couple of hours after your baby eats, they vomit over and over and then get diarrhea.
 Some children have symptoms that get worse over time, and they may not grow like they should.

 - Apparent confusion